 Value enums

-In the above examples, variants do not themselves have any underlying value.
-The None of an Option is a None.
-If an enum is declared as inheriting from Integer, it is created as a value enum.
-The variants of a value enum are called value variants.
+If an enum is specified as inheriting from Integer, it is created as a value enum.
+Similarly, the variants are called value variants.

 enum Color < Integer {